A learning organization is a place where people are continually discovering how they create their reality. And how they can change it. - Peter Senge

 Due to training requirements, learning objectives are often required.
 However, by focusing on the learners' needs, rather than just the training program's needs, you can get the learners involved with the achievement of the objectives:

-- Although a lot of learning is developmental and cannot be easily defined, work with each learner to set as complete a learning goal or objective as possible what is the task to be learned, how will it be learned, how will they know it has been learned.
+- Although a lot of learning is developmental and cannot be easily defined, work with the learnera to create as complete a learning goal or objective as possible.
+Define what is the task to be learned, how will it be learned, and how they will know when the task has been mastered

 - Assign realistic time values for each objective or learning point.
 If the total time is greater than the time you have, adjust accordingly, such as self-study for the less critical learning points.